speakerchef/simple-image-viewer/README.md

 A lightweight image viewer built from scratch in C using SDL3 for rendering.
 The project focuses on parsing and displaying image formats without relying on external image decoding libraries.

+**Full PNG spec can be found here: https://www.w3.org/TR/png-3/

 ## Supported Formats
+- PNG(In-Progress: 75%): I implement *most of the important elements in the full PNG spec; certain niche and obscure ancilliary chunks will not be implemented for obvious reasons.
-- PNG(In-Progress): Can view PLTE and RGB color space Images with Up and Sub filtering - implementing RGBA/GR/GRA color spaces.
+  - Can view PLTE, RGBA, and Grayscale Images with full transparency and background color support.
+Interlacing, sub-8 bitdepth, dynamic color quantization still yet to be implemented.
 - (maybe)JPG
 - (maybe)BMP
 ## PNG Implementation